 TERRAIN: Easy coastal trail through coastal heath, along a beach and up a bluff or two.
 Tide (and personal bravery/eagerness to get wet) dictates which route is taken either way.

-WALK ITINERARY: After a relaxed breakfast your driver will transfer you to the start of the walk.
+WALK ITINERARY: After a relaxed breakfast drive yourself to the start of the walk.
 Today begins with an easy stroll through flat, dry sclerophyll forests, passing two lagoons and climbing into some healthily rooted sand dunes.
 Arriving at the beach, you can decide to skirt around the base of Mars Bluff, sidling through chasms, caves and rock arches, as you are dwarfed by the cliffs of the bluff; or clamber up and over the bluff, gaining, with your new height, amazing views out over Adventure Bay.
 Continue ambling until you climb up onto the foothills of Cape Queen Elizabeth.
 Hiking south along the cape, we pass under the boughs of (at least) two endemic Tasmanian eucalypts, through a short-tailed shearwater rookery, keeping an eye on the sky for the pair of white-bellied sea eagles who have a nest nearby, until we clamber onto the top of the cape.
 The views across Adventure Bay and up to the Tasman Peninsula are nothing short of amazing, for the relatively small effort undertaken to achieve them.
 Retracing our steps, maybe stop for a swim in the pristine waters.
-When the walking is done, your driver will meet you and zip by Get Shucked Oysters, possibly the only drive-thru oyster shop in the world, before heading back to your accommodation.
+When the walking is done, drive back to your accommodation enroute you make like to visit Get Shucked Oysters, possibly the only drive-thru oyster shop in the world.
 Tonight enjoy a visit to the only restaurant on the island for a truly local experience.

-TRANSFERS: After breakfast, your driver will transfer you south 35 minutes to the start of this walk.
+TRANSFERS: After breakfast, drive yourself south 35 minutes to the start of this walk.

 WALK GRADE: 18.3km circuit.
 Decent-to-good fitness required.
 5.5 – 7 hours with breaks.